BASE (formerly PIPS)

-The early years assessment program uses Performance Indicators in Primary Schools (PIPS) to assess early reading, phonics and numeracy skills of students in their first year of school.
+The early years assessment program uses BASEto assess early reading, phonics and numeracy skills of students in their first year of school.
 There are two assessments, with the first occurring in weeks 3 and 4 of Term 1 and the second occurring in weeks 2 and 3 of Term 4.

-The PIPS data is used to identify, as early as possible, students who may need extra support or enrichment.
-The PIPS data helps teachers plan appropriate learning experiences for every child in the class.
+The BASE data is used to identify, as early as possible, students who may need extra support or enrichment.
+The BASE data helps teachers plan appropriate learning experiences for every child in the class.

-Information about the program can be found at: Performance Indicators in Primary Schools website.
+Information about the program can be found at the BASE website.

 Purpose of the Assessment

-Whole school and class PIPS reports are provided to the school principal and relevant teachers to assist with planning and teaching in the classroom.
-The PIPS results are part of the wide range of assessment information collected by teachers.
+BASE reports are available to the school principal and relevant teachers to assist with planning and teaching in the classroom.
+The BASE results are part of the wide range of assessment information collected by teachers.

-Individual student reports based on PIPS results are provided to parents during term two and term four.
+Individual student reports using BASE results are provided to parents during term two and term four.

 Parents and carers are encouraged to discuss their child's progress with teachers, establishing a partnership that supports their child's future learning.